Consensys/permissioning-smart-contracts/README.md

 # Permissioning Smart Contracts

 **Note:** The contracts in this repository are currently in the process of going through a third party audit.
-[Please contact us](support@pegasys.tech) before using in a production environment.
+[Please contact us](https://pegasys.tech/contact/) before using in a production environment.

 ## Using